-Georgia Tech Housing
+Georgia Tech Housing and Residence Life

 We are glad to call Georgia Tech home, and we know that your student will be glad to live with us as well.
-Our residential buildings are an integral part of campus life.
-We are in the heart of it all-campus and Midtown Atlanta.
+Our residential experiences are an integral part of campus life and our goal is to support and facilitate students' academic endeavors.
+We are in the heart of it all - campus and Midtown Atlanta.